leegao/readme2tex/READOTHER.md

 * `--htmlize False` Ticking this will output a `X.md.html` file so you can preview what the output looks like.
 Defaults to False.
 * `--valign False` Ticking this will use the `valign` trick (detailed below) instead.
 See the caveats section for tradeoffs.

+My usual workflow is to create a secondary branch just for the compiled svgs.
+You can accomplish this via

+    python -m readme2tex --branch svgs --output README.md

+However, be careful with this command, since it will switch over to the `svgs` branch without any input from you.

 ### Technical Tricks

 #### How can you tell where the baseline of an image is?